Professional course Transport Planning and Placemaking

 Careers / Further study

-This module can be taken as a stand-alone CPD course, or used to build up credits towards the following named postgraduate qualification by completing the module assessment:
+This module can be taken as a stand-alone CPD course, or used to build up credits towards the PG Diploma or MSc Transport Engineering and Planning.

 Structure